 When I brought Audrey home from the hospital, I had maybe slept 12 hours in the past four days.
 I was so tired!
-I like to pride myself on being able go on little sleep, but even I was more exhausted than I had ever been before.
+I pride myself on being able go on little sleep, but even I was completely exhausted!
 I had photographed five weddings right before giving birth, and had one coming up in three weeks.
 Needless to say, I was worried about finding the time to edit them all.
-In my head, I pictured me working happily at my desk with a cup of coffee and Audrey sleeping soundly beside me in her pack in play.
-In reality, I couldn’t have much coffee because I was nursing every 2-3 hours around the clock, and most of the time, I was unable to move from the couch in fear of waking Audrey up.
+In my head, I pictured working happily at my desk with a cup of coffee and Audrey sleeping soundly beside me in her rock in play.
+In reality, I couldn’t have much coffee because I was nursing every 2-3 hours, 24 hours a day.
+When Audrey did fall asleep on me, I was unable to move from the couch in fear of waking her up.
 “Couch Island” I called it.
 I was starving all the time, came home from the hospital with 25 pounds of baby weight still on me, and had a complete break down in front of my father in law when I tried on my biggest pair of sweat pants, and they didn’t fit.
 Y’all, I literally wore my hospital gown on the couch at home for the first two days.
 My poor husband must have thought I was loosing my mind.
 In a way, I was.
 I had expected to have the time and energy to run my business in the same way I had before, and felt overwhelmed when I realized balancing it all was going to be much harder than I thought.
 I began to pray for help in putting together a new schedule that would allow me to be a great mama and a good business owner as well.

 His divine power has given us everything required for life and godliness through the knowledge of him who called us by his own glory and goodness. – 2 Peter 1:3

-A few other things I found helpful in transiting to #momboss that first month:
+A few other things I found helpful in transitioning to my new schedule that first month:

-The Boppy.
-I actually attempted to nurse on the boppy pillow and cull after Audrey went to sleep on it.
+The Boppy– I actually attempted to nurse on the boppy pillow and cull after Audrey went to sleep on it.
 It worked, but was not super comfortable.
-Many time I would find myself wide awake and culling at 4am in the morning!
+Many times I would find myself wide awake and culling at 4am in the morning!

-Pack in Play.
-I would put Audrey down in it by my desk and get to work!
+The Rock in Play– I would put Audrey down in it by my desk and get to work!

-A pumping bra.
-Hands free allowed me to cull, edit, or answer emails while I pumped.
-Since my first wedding back after giving birth to Audrey was three weeks after giving birth, I started to pump and store my milk pretty much right away.
+A pumping bra– A hands free pumping bra allowed me to cull, edit, or answer emails while I pumped.
+Since my first wedding back was three weeks after giving birth to Audrey, I started to pump and store my milk pretty much right away.
 I love the Kindle system and Medela pump!

 Photographing Those First Few Weddings Back

-That fist wedding back after giving birth was always the scariest.
+That first wedding back after giving birth was the scariest.
 I made sure to bring on a solid team of two amazing photographers in addition to myself for the first few weddings.
-I wanted to make sure I could step out and pump when I needed to, knowing the weddings were still being captured in a beautiful way.
+I wanted to make sure I could step out and pump when I needed to, knowing the weddings were still being beautifully captured.
 I highly recommend bringing along at least one other photographer if you know you will need to step away and pump during a wedding day!
 In the first couple of months after giving birth, I would try to pump twice during the wedding, once right before the ceremony and once right after the first dances and toasts.
-Around 6 months (once we added pureed food to the kids diets) I started pumping only once on a wedding day.
-This is because my milk supply had dropped slightly, making it less uncomfortable to go longer without pumping.
-I would also pump right before the wedding started, and when I got home afterwards to keep up my supply.
+When Audrey and Ryan were 6 months old I started pumping only once on a wedding day.
+This is when I introduced food into their diets.
+My milk supply dropped slightly, making it less uncomfortable to go longer without pumping.
+I would also pump right before the wedding started and when I got home afterwards to keep up my supply.

 Another important thing I had to consider was what to wear to the first weddings back after giving birth.
 They say it usually takes 9 months to gain your baby weight, and nine months or more to loose it.
 This has been pretty true for me!
 My old shooting dresses didn’t fit yet, so I invested in a few “tweener dresses” to get me through this season.
 I made sure they fit well and that it was easy to pump or nurse in them.
 Dresses that buttoned in the front were the best!